 There are a number of different types of open access:

 If your research is externally funded, it's important to ensure that you comply with your funder's open access policy.
 You may be required to make any research outputs resulting from your research project available in an open access form.
-Use the JISC Sherpa Juliet service to check funders' current policies.
+Use the JISC Open Policy Finder service to check funders' current policies.

 The University also has its own Open Access Policy which is in line with that of the UKRI.
 Essential points to note are: